 If a career in AI is in your future, skills like Python, R, and Java are common for this role, as well as linear algebra and statistics.
 U.S.-based A.I.
 Engineers earn an average salary of over $164,000 a year.

-If you’re looking for more opportunities to learn about machine learning, you can take a look at our Learn the Basics of Machine Learning course, Build a Machine Learning Model with Python skill path, or Build Deep Learning Models with TensorFlow skill path.
+If you’re looking for more opportunities to learn about machine learning, check out our Machine Learning Fundamentals and Feature Engineering skill paths.
 You may also want to learn a new programming language that’s popular in machine learning, such as Python, R, and Java.

 Once you’ve picked the type of machine learning job you want, it’s important to build your resume and cover letter to emphasize the skills and experience most valuable for that position.
 And to prepare for the types of interview questions specific to that role.
 You can use this guide to help you write your technical resume, and this advice on landing a machine learning job is a great resource.
 Here are common machine learning interview questions that you can practice before your interviews.
 And be sure to check out our Career Center for more resume and interviewing tips.